jeevan4/Deal-Hunt/README.md

 The Main Activity loads all the deals from an XML file.
 Once an item in the list is selected, the deal will be opened in a different activity with the deal item image, description and a button that redirects to the deal link.

-This interface component has with the followign features :
+This project deals with the followign features :

 1. Download the XML file from a given URL
 2. Parse the downloaded XML file and load the data into an activity using ListView.